MUG'24

 Dhabaleswar K (DK) Panda

 DK Panda is a Distinguished Professor of Engineering and University Distinguished Scholar at the Ohio State University.
 He has published over 500 papers in the area of high-end computing and networking.
-The MVAPICH (High-Performance MPI and PGAS over InfiniBand, iWARP, RoCE, EFA, Rockport Networks, and Slingshot) libraries, designed and developed by his research group (mvapich.cse.ohio-state.edu), are currently being used by more than 3,325 organizations worldwide (in 90 countries).
-More than 1.69 million downloads of this software have taken place from the project's site.
-This software is empowering several InfiniBand clusters (including the 7th, 21st, 36th and 49th ranked ones) in the TOP500 list.
+The MVAPICH (High-Performance MPI and PGAS over InfiniBand, iWARP, RoCE, EFA, Rockport Networks, and Slingshot) libraries, designed and developed by his research group (mvapich.cse.ohio-state.edu), are currently being used by more than 3,400 organizations worldwide (in 92 countries).
+More than 1.81 million downloads of this software have taken place from the project's site.
+This software is empowering several InfiniBand clusters (including the 13th, 33rd, and 57th ranked ones) in the TOP500 list.
 High-performance and scalable solutions for deep learning and machine learning from his group are available from hidl.cse.ohio-state.edu.
 High-performance and scalable libraries for Big Data stacks (Spark, Hadoop, and Memcached) and Data science applications from his group (hibd.cse.ohio-state.edu) are also publicly available.
-These libraries are currently being used by more than 360 organizations in 39 countries.
-More than 47,000 downloads of these libraries have taken place.
-He is an IEEE Fellow and a recipient of 2022 IEEE Charles Babbage Award.
+These libraries are currently being used by more than 365 organizations in 39 countries.
+More than 49,000 downloads of these libraries have taken place.
+He is an IEEE Fellow and a recipient of 2022 IEEE Charles Babbage Award, and a recipient of the 2024 IEEE TCPP Outstanding Service and Contributions Award.
 More details about Prof. Panda are available at cse.ohio-state.edu/~panda.

 10:15 - 10:45